-Mild to moderate symptoms of a bulging disk—like back pain, shooting leg pain, and numbness and tingling in your leg—can often be treated at home.
-Typical bulging disk treatments include changing your activities, resting, and taking anti-inflammatory drugs (NSAIDs) for 1–2 weeks.
+- Mild to moderate symptoms—like back pain, some leg pain, and numbness and tingling in your leg—can often be treated at home.

 The suppliers listed follow Buoy’s clinical guidelines, but listing the suppliers does not constitute a referral or recommendation by Buoy.
 When you click on the link and/or engage with these services Buoy will be compensated.

 You should contact a healthcare provider if your bulging disk symptoms don’t improve after 6–8 weeks of home treatments like rest, ice, heat, and regular use of OTC anti-inflammatory pain relievers (NSAIDs).
 Bulging disks usually get better with time, but your doctor will check for any other issues that may be causing your pain.
 They may recommend testing or taking oral steroids for pain and inflammation.